 Whenever possible, titles of books, movies, etc., should be set in italics rather than underlined.
 This does not include the Literature Cited (see below).

 Footnotes should appear at the bottom of the page on which they are referenced rather than at the end of the paper.
 Footnotes should be in 10 pt.
 Times New Roman, they should be single spaced, and there should be a footnote separator rule (line).
 Footnote numbers or symbols in the text must follow, rather than precede, punctuation.
 Excessively long footnotes are probably better handled in an appendix.
-Use the Footnote function to insert the footnotes, do manually insert footnotes.
+Use the Footnote function to insert the footnotes, do not manually insert footnotes.

 Tables and Figures

 Tables should not repeat data in figures (line drawings, graphs, or photographs) or contained in the text.
 The author must provide numbers and short legend for tables and figures and place reference to each of them in the text.
 Illustrations and lettering thereon should be of sufficient size and clarity to permit reduction to standard page size; ordinarily they should not exceed 8 ½ by 11 inches in size and after final reduction lettering must equal or exceed the size of the typeset.
 Figure resolution should be a minimum of 300 dpi in a .tif, .jpg, .png or .psd format.
 Do not insert tables as a picture file.